lulzzz/mtl-assessment-components/README.md

 npm run bootstrap
 # build all packages
 npm run build
+# symlink together all packages that are dependencies of each other
+npm run linkall
 # watch for changes on all packages
 npm run watch
 ```